hebamusleh/graduation-project/README.md

 ## 🚀 Features

 -  As a student, I can:
-  - Read more about effective learning techniques.
+  1. Read more about effective learning techniques.
-  - Explore software engineering blogs.
+  2. Explore software engineering blogs.
-  - Browse a list of available learning tracks.
+  3. Browse a list of available learning tracks.
-  - View detailed information about each track.
+  4. View detailed information about each track.
-  - Read blogs written by mentors.
+  5. Read blogs written by mentors.
-  - View a list of mentors.
+  6. View a list of mentors.
-  - See mentor details and contact them through LinkedIn or schedule a meeting via a calendar.
+  7. See mentor details and contact them through LinkedIn or schedule a meeting via a calendar.
-  - Edit my user profile.
+  8. Edit my user profile.
-  - Delete my account.
+  9. Delete my account.
-  - Log in, sign up, and log out of the platform.
+  10. Log in, sign up, and log out of the platform.

+- As a mentor, I can:
+1. Perform all actions that a student can.
+2. Create and publish blogs.

+- As an admin, I can:
+ 1. Manage and control all aspects of the platform.

 ## 📂 Installation

 1. Clone the repository: